Microblading After-Care Information

 The Day of the Treatment: Absorb

-To wash correctly, gently massage your eyebrows in a circular motion each morning and night with water and an antibacterial soap like Dial Soap, Cetaphil, or Neutrogena.
-With a very light touch, use your fingertips to gently cleanse the eyebrows.
+NOTE: To wash correctly, gently massage your eyebrows in a circular motion with water and an antibacterial soap like Dial Soap, Cetaphil, or Neutrogena.
+With a light touch, use your fingertips to gently cleanse the eyebrows.
 Rub the area in a smooth motion for 10 seconds and rinse with water ensuring that all soap is rinsed away.
 To dry, gently pat with a clean tissue.
 DO NOT use any cleansing products containing acids (glycolic, lactic, or AHA), or exfoliants.

-Wash twice a day to remove bacteria and dead skin.
-(Don't worry...THIS DOES NOT REMOVE THE PIGMENT!)
+Wash twice a day to remove bacteria and dead skin (morning and night).
+Do not worry...THIS DOES NOT REMOVE THE PIGMENT!

-*PLEASE NOTE* Ombre brow or any type of shading will cause some scabbing to occur.
+SCABBING NOTE: Ombre/Powder brow and shading will cause some scabbing to occur (regular microblading can as well).
 If your brows start to scab, DO NOT pick at scabs.
 Allow them to naturally fall off.
 Picking can cause scarring or loss of color.

-Microblading requires a healing process of 6-8 weeks but most customers see full results in 2- 3 weeks.
+Microblading requires a healing process of 4-8 weeks, but most customers see full visible results in 2- 3 weeks.
 Your brows will go thru many changes during this time.
-We must wait 6-8 weeks fully allow your skin to heal before doing any touchups.
-Please refer to the healing schedule below for more information.
+We must wait 4-8 weeks to fully allow your skin to heal underneath.
+After this time, we can perform a touchup.

 The eyebrows are approximately 20-25% bolder and darker in width than they will be when healed.
 Expect light to moderate swelling and redness.
 The skin’s redness causes the color of the pigment to appear darker.
 There is some swelling, although difficult to actually see due to the thickness of the skin in the eyebrow area.
 This will subside.
 Exfoliation, which begins in a few days, will cause the excess pigment surrounding the eyebrow to flake away and a more narrow appearance will result.
 New skin will heal over the pigmented area and result in a softer appearance of your eyebrows.
 Don’t be concerned that your eyebrows initially appear darker and heavier in size than you desire.
 This is all part of the process.